microsoft/FabricRTA-in-a-Day/assets/ProctorGuide.md

 Make sure you keep the audience’s best ineterests in mind when delivering the sessions.
 Follow a similar path that is given below for initial 20 min.

-1. Spend 2 min on introduction of ADX-In-A-Day sessions.
+1. Spend 2 min on introduction of Fabric RTA-In-A-Day sessions.
 2. Spend 10 min on personal and team(other instructors on the call) introduction.
 3. Spend 5 min to talk through the sessions Agenda and talk through the plan.